Test Your Balance and Stay Active!

 The Connection Between Dizziness and Aging

-Whether you’re 20 or 80 years old, you can have problems with dizziness and balance.
+How Aging Affects Balance and Dizziness Whether you’re 20 or 80 years old, you can have problems with dizziness and balance.
 But as you age, a number of health issues and risk factors can put you an increased risk for dizziness and injury from falls.
-In fact, according to the Morbidity and Mortality Report, in the United States, about one in four adults (28%) age 65 … Read More
+In fact, according to the Morbidity and Mortality Report, in the United States, about one … Read More

 Maintaining Good Balance—It’s Complicated

-Balance disorders are common.
+Why Balance Health Requires More Than Just Coordination Balance disorders are common.
 According to the National Institute on Deafness and Other Communication Disorders (NIDCD), about 15 percent of American adults are impacted by a balance disorder.
 Balance disorders can be caused by certain health conditions, medications, or a problem in the inner ear or the brain.
-A balance disorder can make it difficult to do everything from getting … Read More
+A balance disorder can … Read More

 Who Treats Dizziness and Balance Disorders?

-Being dizzy or off balance can make it difficult to do everything from bending over to pick something up to getting out of bed in the middle of the night.
+Who to See for Dizziness and Balance Problems Being dizzy or off balance can make it difficult to do everything from bending over to pick something up to getting out of bed in the middle of the night.
 The result can be dangerous and debilitating for millions of Americans, sometimes resulting in falls and injuries.
-Unfortunately, getting an accurate diagnosis regarding what’s causing the dizziness can be very … Read More
+Unfortunately, getting an accurate diagnosis … Read More

 Diagnosing Vestibular Disorders

-Though dizziness and balance problems are more common in older adults, they can happen to anyone at any age.
+How Vestibular Disorders Are Diagnosed Though dizziness and balance problems are more common in older adults, they can happen to anyone at any age.
 If you’ve struggled with these issues, you also may have struggled with getting an accurate diagnosis for the problem.
 And because of that, you may have had trouble finding treatment.
-So why is getting a diagnosis for dizziness and balance disorders … Read More
+So why is getting a diagnosis … Read More

 How Hearing Impacts Balance

-According to the Centers for Disease Control, more than one out of four older people falls each year, and falling once doubles your chances of falling again.
+How Hearing Loss Can Affect Your Balance According to the Centers for Disease Control, more than one out of four older people falls each year, and falling once doubles your chances of falling again.
 A number of conditions can lead to falls—from vitamin D deficiency to vision problems to trip hazards like throw rugs.
-But a recent study has found that what people hear and do not … Read More
+But a recent study has found … Read More